BitDive vs Mockito: Moving Beyond Manual Mocks

 The BitDive Solution: Traffic Replay

-BitDive replaces the need for when(...).thenReturn(...) by capturing the Real Runtime Data from a running environment.
+BitDive replaces the need for when(...).thenReturn(...) by capturing recorded runtime traces from a running environment.

 - Capture: The agent records the inputs and outputs of every method call, SQL query, and HTTP request.